kvutien/Tutorial-ipfs-dapp/TUTO-3.md

 Similarly, when you want to send a file to store on IPFS, you need to run an IPFS node yourself (a simple daemon), connect it to Internet and send your file to it.
 Naturally there is now a service to avoid you to do this: Infura.
 Using this service simplifies enormously this "_Hello World_" demo.

 Actually, people use databases built over IPFS but using them would go being the purpose of this simple demo.
+Stay tuned.
+Or you may anticipate and [learn by yourself here](https://github.com/orbitdb/field-manual/blob/main/01_Tutorial/00_Introduction.md).

 ## Edit — `App.js`
 This class is the main application that uses React.
 Its template was created by `create-react-app`.
 We change it totally.